 Behavioral neuroscience is the lens through which everything operates.

 It is what explains why patterns established under pressure are so resistant to insight alone, because the brain regions that store and execute those patterns are not the same regions that process understanding.
-It is what explains why a capable, self-aware business owner can know exactly what she is doing and still find herself doing it; Because knowing and doing are neurologically distinct processes.
+It is what explains why a capable, self-aware business owner can know exactly what she is doing and still find herself doing it.
+Knowing and doing are neurologically distinct processes.

-Once you understand what the brain is actually doing under stress and how it narrows perception, reduces cognitive flexibility, and defaults to established behavioral responses as a survival mechanism, you stop trying to override that process with willpower and start engineering around it.
+Once you understand what the brain is doing under stress, how it narrows perception, reduces cognitive flexibility, and defaults to established behavioral responses as a survival mechanism, you stop trying to override that process with willpower and start engineering around it.

-That shift from override to engineer is the shift that makes ABE™ different.
-And behavioral neuroscience is what makes that shift scientifically grounded rather than simply aspirational.
+That shift from override to engineer is what makes ABE™ different.
+Behavioral neuroscience is what makes the shift scientifically grounded rather than aspirational.

 The brain under pressure does not behave the way the brain at rest intends to.
-Any methodology that ignores this will always fall short at the most important moments.
+Any methodology that ignores this will fall short at the moments that matter most.

 The four disciplines of ABE™ are not modules.
 They do not operate in sequence or in isolation.
 Each addresses a separate part of the problem.
 They operate simultaneously, as an integrated system, because the challenge they address operates simultaneously across all four levels at once.

-Neuroscience explains why it is happening the biological conditions under which the pattern operates and why it persists despite conscious intention to change it.
+Behavioral Neuroscience explains why it is happening — the biological conditions under which the pattern operates and why it persists despite conscious intention to change it.

-Cognitive Behavioral Science determines how to change it, what intervention, at what point in the sequence, under what conditions, will produce a new pattern strong enough to hold.
+Cognitive Behavioral Science determines how to change, what intervention, at what point in the sequence, under what conditions, will produce a new pattern strong enough to hold.

 Remove any one of these and the framework has a gap.
-Behavioral psychology without neuroscience produces insight that doesn’t account for the brain’s actual operating conditions under stress.
-Neuroscience without behavioral economics misses the decision layer where most performance failures actually occur.
+Behavioral psychology without behavioral neuroscience produces insight that does not account for the brain’s actual operating conditions under stress.
+Behavioral neuroscience without behavioral economics misses the decision layer where most performance failures occur.
 And so on.

 This integration is the point of ABE™.
-It is what makes it a framework rather than a collection and what makes it capable of producing the kind of change that holds under the exact conditions that have defeated everything else.
+It is what makes it a framework rather than a collection, and what makes it capable of producing change that holds under the conditions where most approaches do not.

 Each one builds on the last.
-And each one is designed to do something specific that the others cannot.
+Each one does something specific that the others cannot.

 You cannot change what you cannot see clearly.
 Behavioral Mapping makes sure you see it clearly before anything else begins.

-It is a targeted, evidence-based process of designing specific interventions that address the exact patterns identified in Behavioral Mapping and replacing them with behavioral defaults that serve your business intentionally and consistently.
-Interventions, built around your specific behavioral profile, your specific business context, and the specific neurological conditions under which your patterns operate.
+A targeted, evidence-based process of designing interventions that address the exact patterns identified in Behavioral Mapping and replacing them with behavioral defaults that serve your business intentionally and consistently.
+Interventions built around your behavioral profile, your business context, and the neurological conditions under which your patterns operate.

 This pillar draws directly on behavioral neuroscience and cognitive behavioral science.